carbonetes/carbonetes-analyzer/README.md

 | Final Action                 | Recommends if you need to fix all the known vulnerabilities of the scanned image. |

 ## Support
-To help with the developers, or have an issue or feature request, please contact: [eng@carbonetes.com](eng@carbonetes.com)
+To help with this helm chart, or have an issue or feature request, please contact: [eng@carbonetes.com](eng@carbonetes.com)

 If reporting an issue, please include:

-* the version of the image
+* the version of the helm chart
 * relevant logs and error messages
 * steps to reproduce